MicrosoftDocs/power-platform/power-platform/developer/reference/power-platform-pipeline/table-reference.md

   - PowerApps
   - D365CE
 ---
-# Power Platform Pipeline table reference
+# Power Platform Pipeline (Preview) table reference

-This topic contains the table definitions used in the Power Platform Pipeline solution.
+This topic contains the table definitions used in the Power Platform Pipeline (Preview) solution.

+> [!NOTE]
+> This is a preview feature and the table definitions may change.

 :::image type="content" source="../media/pipeline-tables.png" alt-text="Diagram showing relationship between pipeline tables":::